gSchool/DNA-release-3/03-Phase-B/01_strategy.md

 **Example:**
 * **Existing Programs**: Adapting an existing acquisition strategy (i.e., transition from a traditional waterfall development strategy to a strategy better suited for software development).
   * An acquisition strategy more than likely will not be updated daily, but probably good to review quarterly or bi-annually and adjust as needed.
 Also, it may help in leadership buy-in, showing that you plan to update the plan at regular cadences.
-* **New Programs**: Reach out to other software intensive programs, see what you can learn from them -- hint you just met a bunch of software acquisition professionals in Digital DNA.
-This can help you to incorporate their learnings as part of developing a new acquisition strategy for a new program.
+* **New Programs**: Reach out to other software intensive programs and see what you can learn from them.
+  * Hint: You just met a bunch of software acquisition professionals attending Digital DNA.
+Incorporate their knowledge as part of developing a new acquisition strategy for a new program.

 Key considerations of an acquisition strategy for a software-intensive program include, but are not limited to:
 * Train your entire acquisition team for a shared understanding of how and why things will be done differently to support a software development effort
 * Start small with number of products, funding invested, and contract ceiling
-* Utilize a flexible and modular contract strategy enabling software development practices
+  * Use a flexible and modular contract strategy enabling software development practices
 * Risk-based business and technical management approach for addressing  iterative software delivery balanced with security, intelligence threats, quality, etc.
 * Create a roadmap and cadence for software deliveries to operations
 * Tailoring of acquisition processes -- remember, one of the goals of the  Adaptive Acquisition Framework  is to support flexible solutions and increase innovation
 * Investigate and utilize (as applicable)  existing enterprise services, infrastructure, and resources to include software development tools and government software developers/coders.
-* Remove over the fence activities, example shift test left by collaborating early and often  with the test and evaluation community to develop test strategies enabling continuous test.
+* Remove over the fence activities
+  * **Example**: shift test left by collaborating early and often  with the test and evaluation community to develop test strategies enabling continuous test.
 * Architecture strategies
 * Cybersecurity strategies in accordance with applicable cybersecurity policies and issuances
 * Intellectual property, training, and product support strategies